 Using Labels

 Using labels allows you to make discoveries in a text that surpass simple word searches.
-For example, you can study the figurative use of a word like “sheep” or analyze occurrences of a particular grammatical construction like “the righteousness of God.”
+For example, you can study the figurative use of sheep or analyze occurrences of a particular grammatical construction such as 1st Class Conditions

 Note: This feature is available to all users.